 What Can Electroconvulsive Therapy Help With?

-Currently, electroconvulsive therapy is used to treat the following:2,4
+Currently, electroconvulsive therapy is used to treat:2,4

 - Severe depression, especially in cases of suicidality